Museum Artifacts: TootsieToy Die-Cast Cars: No. 4655 Ford Model A Coupe and No. 4629 Sedan, c. 1928

 [Women working on Strombecker’s Mr. Bubbles assembly line, 2003.
 Photo by Neil Schierstedt]

-With business slowing in the new century, Dan Shure sold Strombecker-TootsieToys to another longtime Chicago toy maker, the Processed Plastics Company, in 2004.
-The union was supposed to supercharge both entities, but proved a disappointing blunder, and within a year, Processed Plastics was liquidated, and its intellectual property, along with TootsieToys, was acquired by J. Lloyd International of Cedar Rapids, Iowa.
+With business slowing in the new century, Daniel Shure sold Strombecker-TootsieToys to another longtime Chicago toy maker, the Processed Plastics Company, in 2004.
+The union was supposed to supercharge both entities, but results proved disappointing, and within a year, Processed Plastics was liquidated.
+Its intellectual property, along with TootsieToy, was subsequently acquired by J. Lloyd International of Cedar Rapids, Iowa.

-If you've got the inside dish on TootsieToys current status in 2019, do let us know in the comments below.
-And if you work for TootsieToys' marketing department, well, you might want to start doing your job.
+If you’ve got the inside dish on TootsieToy’s current status in 2021, do let us know in the comments below.
+And if you work for the TootsieToy marketing department, well, you might want to start doing your job.

 [1924 Dowst advertisement, before trademarking of Tootsie Toy]